Picking Kona Coffee “the Perfect Brew”

 Best Temperature when Brewing Kona Coffee

-The amount of time that the liquid is in contact with the Kona coffee grounds is another important factor affecting the taste of your Kona coffee beans.
+The amount of time that the liquid is in contact with the Kona coffee grounds is another important factor affecting the taste of your coffee.
 In a drip system, the contact time should be approximately 5 minutes.
 If you are making your Kona using a plunger pot, the contact time should be 2-4 minutes.
-Espresso, as the name implies, means that the brew time is short—the Kona coffee beans are in contact with the liquid for only 20-30 seconds.
-If the taste of your Kona is not optimal, it is possible that you are either over-extracting (the brew time is too long) or under-extracting (the brew time is too short) for your Kona coffee beans.
+Espresso, as the name implies, means that the brew time is short—the Kona coffee is in contact with the liquid for only 20-30 seconds.
+If the taste of your Kona is not optimal, it is possible that you are either over-extracting (the brew time is too long) or under-extracting (the brew time is too short) for your coffee.
 Experiment with the contact time until you can make a cup of Kona coffee that suits your tastes perfectly.

 Pour it into a pre-warmed mug or coffee cup so that it will maintain its temperature as long as possible.
-Brewed Kona begins to lose its optimal taste moments after brewing so only Grind as much Kona coffee beans as will be consumed immediately.
+Brewed Kona begins to lose its optimal taste moments after brewing so only grind as much coffee as will be consumed immediately.
 If it will be a few minutes before it will be served, the temperature should be maintained at 180 – 185 degrees Fahrenheit.
 It should never be left on an electric burner for longer than 15 minutes because it will begin to develop a burned taste.
 If the Kona is not to be served immediately after brewing, it should be poured into a warmed, insulated thermos and used within the next 45 minutes.
-After ground Kona Coffee beans have Been Brewed;

 Assisting you in your choice, the following are useful steps on best practices picking the best coffee. #1 RULE: Never reheat your coffee.